5 FAH-4 H-700

 (4) Law enforcement information;

-(5) Attorney-work product prepared in the course of or anticipation of litigation, or attorney-client privileged communications; and
+(5) Attorney-work product prepared in the course of or in anticipation of litigation, or attorney-client privileged communications; and

-(6) When GAO requests information in any of the above categories, CGFS/GAO and L should be contacted.
+(7) When GAO requests information in any of the above categories, CGFS/GAO and L should be contacted.
 To the extent such information is provided to GAO with approval from P or M and L, it should be made available for review on premises at the audit site.

 k.
-Third party documents Documents originated by or containing information originated by other agencies cannot be released to the GAO without the consent of the originating agency or agencies.
+Third party documents.
+Documents originated by or containing information originated by other agencies cannot be released to the GAO without the consent of the originating agency or agencies.
 In this category, the practice has been that consent will generally not be granted for the following:

 (1) Documents to and/or from the White House or National Security Council, or that address White House or National Security Council initiatives;